 Supporting guidelines and coding value sets included in the measure are reviewed on an annual basis.
-This annual review has resulted in the removal of coding related to 'unspecified eye,' as these codes were determined by clinical experts to potentially lead to poor documentation practices.
+This annual review has resulted in minor changes to the value sets, to account for updates to the coding terminologies for existing data elements, as well as removal of coding related to 'unspecified eye,' as these codes were determined by clinical experts to potentially lead to poor documentation practices.
+Measure specifications are annually updated to align with any changes to the standards or tools used to support electronic measurement.